The crazy 2019 cropping season has left everyone a bit frazzled, but Ashley Andersen has tried not to lose her sense of humor.

-Here’s what’s happening in their part of the world this week:
+Here’s what else is happening in their part of farm country this week.

 SCOTT WALLIS: PRINCETON, INDIANA